LutzCle/unified-memory-debugging/README.md

 Throughput: 3.09534 GiB/s
 Throughput: 2.15913 GiB/s
 ```
-** Diagnosis**: Similar to the POWER9, on x86 we measure less bandwidth than the maximum of ~11 GiB/s would suggest.
+** Observations**: Similar to the POWER9, on x86 we measure less bandwidth than the maximum of ~11 GiB/s would suggest.
 What's interesting is that bandwidth tends to be higher than the same benchmark on POWER9 above.

 ### Control group: x86-64 with tuning
 **Parameters**: 32 GiB data, `USE_MANAGED`, `OP_READ`, `ADVISE_ACCESSED_BY`